Mezarkabul: History

+In 2023 the band managed to play at the Turock Festival in Bochum, as well as 2 headlining shows in Cologne and Berlin.
+They are still creative and plan to bring out a new album in 2025.

 Influence on Turkish music

 Mezarkabul is often considered to be the pioneers of heavy metal in Turkey.
 The band's work has inspired all forms of rock music and helped it to gain popularity in Turkey.
 They were known to collaborate with the late vocalist of Vitamin, Gökhan Semiz, and Vitamin itself.
 Also, Tarkan Gözübüyük has produced, arranged and performed with numerous artists and bands.
 Early examples of his work as a contributing artist includes Şebnem Ferah's debut album titled Kadın which was a success in Turkey.
 Later on in 2005, Gözübüyük produced Ferah's album titled Can Kırıkları.
 Another example, Mor ve Ötesi's groundbreaking album Dünya Yalan Söylüyor was produced by Gözübüyük.
 In addition to contributions to rock music, Mezarkabul members have contributed to popular music as well.
 Demir Demirkan, as he pursued his solo career, wrote the lyrics and produced the first Turkish song ever to win the Eurovision song contest.
 Tuna Kiremitçi, of the Vatan newspaper, wrote an article about the band, praising their contributions.